ogghst/grownode/docs/reference/index.md

 - Several [Parameters](parameters) exposed by/to the Leaf, able to retrieve/command specific functionalities. *Examples: the temperature retrieved, a motor switch, a light power*

-- One centralized controller that orchestrates and exposes to the Leaves the services needed to work, called [Node](node).
+- One centralized controller that exposes to the Leaves the services needed to work, called [Node](node).
 This is common on all the GrowNode implementations

-- one entry point of the application, where the Node and Leaves are declared and configured, called [Board](#boards). *Examples: a Water Tower Board, a simple Temperature and Humidity pot controller*
+- one entry point of the application, where the Node and Leaves are declared and configured, called [Board](boards). *Examples: a Water Tower Board, a simple Temperature and Humidity pot controller*

 ## Architecture